zubxxr/AV-Map-Creation-Workflow/README.md

 # OSM to Unity 3D Model Conversion Workflow for AWSIM and Autoware

 **Published!** This workflow was officially published as a peer-reviewed paper at [GEOProcessing 2025](https://www.thinkmind.org/library/GEOProcessing/GEOProcessing_2025/geoprocessing_2025_2_40_30041.html).
-**Citation:** Zubair Islam, et al., *"A Workflow for Streamlining 3D Map Creation for Autonomous Vehicle Testing"*, GEOProcessing 2025.
+**Citation:** Zubair Islam, et al., *"A Workflow for Map Creation in Autonomous Vehicle Simulations"*, GEOProcessing 2025.

 # OSM to Unity 3D Model Conversion Workflow for AWSIM and Autoware